bupd/git-donkey/README.md

 <h2 id="started">Introduction:</h2>

 git-donkey is a tool designed to help developers keep their local git branches synchronized with the remote repository.
-It automates the process of fetching updates and merging them into the current branch, ensuring that your local branch is always up-to-date.
+It automates the process of searching through your local repositories & show you the updates and push help push untracked changes to the remote repo. ensuring that your local & remote branch is always up-to-date.

 <h2 id="started">🚀 Getting started</h2>